laserpants/trombone/README.md

 > This method allows the client to determine the options and/or requirements associated with a resource, or the capabilities of a server, without implying a resource action or initiating a resource retrieval.

-Static JSON response routes support a special `<Allow>` keyword, suitable for this purpose:
+Static JSON response routes support a special `<Allow>` keyword for this purpose:

     OPTIONS /photo  {..}  {"<Allow>":"GET,POST,OPTIONS","GET":{"description":"Retreive a list of all photos."},"POST":{"description":"Create a new photo."}}